yuchenWYC/Yuchen-UofT-notes/cs_review/review.md

 - Processes are safer and more secure (each process has its own address space)
   - A thread crash takes down all other threads
   - A thread's buffer overrun creates security problem for all

+#### Multi-processing vs. multi-threading
+- Multi-processing needs more than one CPU; many threads are created of a single process for increasing computing power
+- Both executes simultaneously
+- Process creation is a time-consuming process
+- Every process owned a separate address space; address space shared by all the threads

 #### POSIX Threads (pthreads)
 Standardized C language threads programming API.